Hugius/FabiEngine3D/doc/markdown/MODEL.md

-# Model Entity
+# Model

 ## 1. General

-- The model entity is a 3D object in 3D space.
+- The model is a 3D object in 3D space.
 - A variety of textures can be used for a more detailed mesh.
-- Each model entity can be the parent of multipe AABB entities.
+- Each model can be the parent of multipe AABBs.
 - If the mesh is multiparted, each part has its own properties.
-- Model entities can be rendered as another model entity to achieve LOD.
+- Models can be rendered as another model to achieve LOD.
-- The instead rendered LOD model entity uses the transformation and visibility of the main model entity.
+- The instead rendered LOD model uses the transformation and visibility of the main model.

 ## 2. Assets